 Durham police are crediting a canine with foiling a tried robbery of a person’s decorative dental cover.

-Police say guys became worried in a verbal altercation with some other guy in a home on Park Road South in Oshawa.
+Police say guys became worried in a verbal altercation with another guy in a home on Park Road South in Oshawa.

 One of the suspects allegedly produced a handgun and demanded that the sufferer quit his gold dental grill.